Have an Idea for a Start-Up?

 Have you heard stories about ideas being stolen?
 It is a hard reality but the product of your intellect can be used by others and cause loss of business opportunities and financial embarrassment.

 During the lifespan of a business other than tangible assets like building, equipment etc, a lot of intangible assets are also procured and created.
 It can be your domain name, unique product design, shape, label, company logo, a unique combination of ingredients that makes your product distinct from every other product in the market.
 These ideas, logos, designs etc are together called intellectual property.

 Intellectual property is a legal term that refers to the ownership of creation of an artistic idea.
 It is an intangible asset of your business that you have created exclusively for your products or services.
 Companies should inventory their IP and seek legal protection by getting them registered under applicable protections available which are Patents, Copyrights, and Trademarks.

 There are multiple Central and State level authorities that form policies and regulate business operations.
-The authorities require businesses to get registered under the legislation such as State Value Added Tax Act (VAT), Central Excise, Customs, Professional Tax Act etc.
+The authorities require businesses to get registered under the legislation such as Shop and Establishments Act, Professional Tax Act etc.

 Often entrepreneurs are ignorant about the applicability of particular registration and end up paying heavy fines and penalties for non-compliance.

 Brief to various government registrations, like: